uit-hdl/uit-hdl.github.io/software.md

 14. [Galaxy-Pulsar integration on the Stallo Supercomputer](https://gitlab.com/uit-sfb/METApipe-cPouta-cloud-setup).
 This is specific to the Stallo machine and will not be open sourced.
 15. [Auto scaling framework, simulator and runtime](https://github.com/TTeige/uit-go).

 Source code for META-pipe 1.0 is in the following repositories.
-Note that these are not maintained anymore.
+Note that these are not maintained anymore:
 16. [META-pipe 1.0](https://github.com/emrobe/META-pipe).
 Implemented for execution on HPC clusters.
 17. [Patches for META-pipe specific metarep (1.4.0)](https://github.com/elixir-marine/metarep) sequence retrieval modifications.